 III -- Officers and Directors:

-Section 1: Board of Directors: The Board shall be comprised of the President, Vice President, Secretary, Treasurer, and three Directors, all of whom shall be members in good standing.
+Section 1: Board of Directors: The Board shall be comprised of the President, Vice President, Secretary, Treasurer, and five Directors, all of whom shall be members in good standing.
 The Officers and Directors shall be elected for a one year term and shall serve until their successors are elected or their positions are vacated voluntarily or involuntarily, or they are re-elected.
 General management of the Club's affairs shall be entrusted to the Board.
 It is preferred that no more than one person from each family membership may be an Officer or Director at the same time.

 members of the Board shall be obligated to attend or otherwise